13 Surprising Frugal Uses for Fabric Softener — and a Few No-Nos

 A Few Fabric Softener No-Nos

-Fabric softener isn’t just for keeping clothes soft—it’s a budget-friendly hack for all kinds of household tasks!
-Give these ideas a try, and you’ll see just how versatile this stuff really is.
+Fabric softener isn’t just for keeping clothes soft — it’s a budget-friendly hack for all kinds of household tasks!
+Try these ideas, and you’ll see just how versatile this product really is.

 About the Author